vita-student-projects/BEV_group4/README.md

 ## Contribution
 As the poor detection of pedestrians seemed to be the most immediate issue with the current trained model, we aimed to improve the accuracy by looking into better suited loss functions, and training the new model on the nuScenes dataset.

-The model we built upon was trained using an IoU loss function, which is scale-invariant and used for bounding box regression.
+The model we built upon was trained using an $IoU$ loss function, which is scale-invariant and used for bounding box regression.
 IoU measures the overlap between the ground truth's and the model's prediction bounding boxes, without taking into account the localization accuracy.
-Therefore a high IoU does not imply correct localization.
+Therefore a high $IoU$ does not imply correct localization.
 This also induces errors for small bounding box sizes (pedestrians, bikes) as they are more difficult to localize accurately.

-Another issue with IoU is its poor detection of extreme aspect ratios, which can be found in pedestrians (length of the box is generally much higher than width).
+Another issue with $IoU$ is its poor detection of extreme aspect ratios, which can be found in pedestrians (length of the box is generally much higher than width).
 ```math
 L_{IoU} = 1-{{|B \cap B_{gt}|} \over {|B \cup B_{gt}|}}
 ```